zingale/phy504/docs/source/floating-point.rst

    feenableexcept(FE_INVALID|FE_DIVBYZERO|FE_OVERFLOW);

-That catches 3 different types of floating point exceptions -- invalid, divide-by-zero, and overflows.
+That catches 3 different types of floating point exceptions---invalid, divide-by-zero, and overflows.

 Next we need to add a handler to deal with the exception: